macmillanpublishers/htmlmaker_js_rsuite/test/README.txt

 These scripts were tested in python 3.7.2 and 2.7.x

+* NOTE *
+Test files and validated output are not checked in, please put your own .docx files to be tested into /test/files_for_test/test_docx_files/

 * * * * *  TEST RUNNING - Basics  * * * * *